lidan233/newCpuRender/README.md

-# Render based CPU
+# Rasterizatizer based CPU
-In this render, I implement a  a scalable and powerful rasterization program with  SDL2, C++ standard library, openmp.
+In this rasterizatizer, I implement a  a scalable and powerful rasterization program with  SDL2, C++ standard library, openmp.
 This render can support kinds of ZBuffer, just like Zbuffer, Hierachy ZBuffer, Scanline ZBuffer, and Hierachy ZBuffer with Octree.
 This render can support multiple mode to render geometry data， just like point, line, and face.
 This render can also support cut screen.